FlipFlop1974/BnR-APPnSettings/README.md

 It was and is important to me that the backup and restore is as easy as possible to configure.
 That's why there is only one json file with the config for backup and restore.

+## The content oft the config.json file
-The structure of the config file is as follows:
+The content of the config file (in json format) is as follows:
 "Title" is freely selectable and should be meaningful to you Under "Title" you can specify one or more of the following
  - Path to Dirs or Files